Lucy-Family-Institute/presqt/docs/user_notes.rst

 ----------------
 ========== ============================================= ==============================================================
-**Target** **As Source**                                 **As Destination** OSF        Only provides checksums for OSF Storage files Writes PRESQT_FTS_METADATA.json file
+**Target** **As Source**                                 **As Destination**
+<a name ="OSF">OSF        Only provides checksums for OSF Storage files Writes PRESQT_FTS_METADATA.json file

            Keywords written to 'Tags' attribute          Keywords written to 'Tags' attribute.

                                                          Stores all resources in OSF Storage

-curateND   Provides checksums for all files              N/A
+<a name ="Fedora">curateND   Provides checksums for all files              N/A

 Github     Does not provide checksums for files          Writes PRESQT_FTS_METADATA.json file